oshikiri/Vegas/CONTRIBUTING.md

 ## Developing and debugging tips

-* Generate the vegas model and json codecs.
-Vegas generates most of the vega-lite model and json codecs from the `vega-lite-schema.json` file.
-To re-generate it run the following.
-This generates the code (in the vegaLiteSpec project) and copies the `Spec.scala` file into the Vegas src dir.

-    ```bash
-    sbt vegaLiteSpec/clean mkVegaModel
-    ```

 * Updating vega-lite dependency version.
 If you want to pull in a new version of vega-lite.
 First, in `build.sbt`, update the vegaLiteVersion setting in commonSettings.
 Second, run the following sbt command to download the new